What is Digestion?

-- The alimentary canal is mainly referred to as the pathway by which food enters our body and moves out through the anus after digestion.
+The alimentary canal is mainly referred to as the pathway by which food enters our body and moves out through the anus after digestion.
 It is a tube-like structure that starts from the mouth and ends in the anus.

-- The alimentary canal plays a primary role in human digestion and is also termed as the digestive tract.
+- The alimentary canal plays a primary role in human digestion and is also termed the digestive tract.

 The alimentary canal is divided into the following parts:

-- Mouth and Buccopharyngeal cavity
+- Mouth and Buccopharyngeal Cavity